rojin23/sql_practice/README.md

 # (SQL)
-(Welcome to my SQL project repository  ,I have worked on various data management and smslysis task using SQL) one example
+(Welcome to my SQL project repository  ,I have worked on various data management and analysis task using SQL) one example

 # Library Database Schema